gryzus24/ziew/README.md

       FG state 1:4a4 2:4a4
       BG %charge 0:a00 15:220 25:

+**READ**

+    This widget reads one line of text from a file given a <filepath>.
+The line may start with optional fields specifying the foreground and/or background colors.

+    Required argument at the beginning of the format text
+      <filepath>{-}

+    Format
+      Options
+        * basename - filename from <filepath>,
+        * content  - line of text from the file with the color fields applied,
+        * raw      - line of text from the file.

+      Specifiers
+        unsupported

+    Colors
+      [x] default
+      [ ] conditional (unsupported - read directly from the file)

+      color format of the "content" option, specified directly in the file:
+        #[FG RGB] #[BG RGB] [TEXT] - apply FG and BG colors
+        #[FG RGB] [TEXT]           - apply FG color
+        # #[BG RGB] [TEXT]         - apply BG color
+        [TEXT]                     - default colors

+    Example config entry
+      READ 0 "/home/user/.config/ziew/myfile{-}{basename}: {content}"

+    Example "myfile" content
+      #8a8 greenish text

 ## Notes and caveats
-This is an opinionated piece of software that doesn't even use heap memory, not all widgets implemented by i3status are available.
+This is an opinionated piece of software that doesn't even use heap memory (explicitly), not all widgets implemented by i3status are available.

 If you want:
 - sink volume and control,